-The autumn plans will be written at the end of the previous summer term with the current and next class teacher.
-The spring and summer plans will be written at the end of the previous term at a joint staff meeting with support from all staff and the SENCo.
-The plans will be uploaded into the child's SEN folder within 5 working days of the meeting and a copy given/sent to the parent.
+The autumn plans will be drafted at the end of the previous summer term with the current and next class teacher.
+The spring and summer plans will be drafted at the end of the previous term at a joint staff meeting with support from all staff and the SENCo.
+Once the plans have been checked by the SENCo and agreed with the parents, they will be uploaded into the child's SEN folder within 5 working days of the meeting and a copy given/sent to the parent.
 The date of the next meeting will be put into the school diary.
 Do not agree to any evidence-based interventions being put into the plan without first consulting the SENCo and the EHT to ensure availability of the person delivering it.
 The SENCo will monitor the quality and appropriateness of the plans.
+The class or subject teacher is responsible for monitoring the impact, supported by the SENCo.
+The additional adult support is someone who must be suitably trained to undertake the intervention.